Back to Home Benefits of Prebiotics, Probiotics, and Postbiotics for Dogs

 Postbiotics - Product Of Well-Fed Probiotics

 Postbiotics are lesser known in the supplement world, especially for your pup.
 But don’t get it twisted—this ‘biotic’ compound is just as vital.
-Also known as postbiotic metabolites, probiotics are the byproduct of prebiotics and probiotics working together, and they are jam-packed with benefits for Fido’s digestion, immune system function, and overall health.
+Also known as postbiotic metabolites, postbiotics are naturally produced when probiotics break down prebiotics during fermentation in the gut.
+They are jam-packed with benefits for Fido’s digestion, immune system function, and overall health.

 Postbiotics contain health goodies like amino acids, vitamins, and short-chain fatty acids that can influence the gut microbiome, the functioning of the gut lining, and even metabolism for healthy weight control and growth.[1,2,3]